 This post on Thai Beef Salad includes affiliate links.
 See my disclosure agreement for more information.

 I marinated flank steak in garlic, ginger and lime juice to really give it some juicy appeal.
-I’ve called for cooking it in the broiler (it only cooks a few minutes, so the oven isn’t on long), but you can throw it on the grill as well.
-You do you.
+I’ve called for cooking it under the broiler (it only takes a few minutes, so the oven isn’t on long), but you can throw it on the grill as well.

 The tender butter lettuce, sweet pineapple, tangy tomatoes and crunchy beans and cucumbers are the perfect salad combo to go with steak.
 Light and flavorful so nothing is overpowered.

 The authentic dressing for the Thai beef salad is a blend of flavors including fish sauce (or nuoc nam).
-Thai and Vietnamese cooking use it abundantly, and I find a little goes a long way; but it’s imperative to authentic flavor.
+Thai and Vietnamese cooking use it abundantly, and I find a little goes a long way; but it’s imperative for authentic flavor.
 There’s nothing like it.
-It has depth
+It has depth of flavor and a bit of umami (that extra flavor profile).
+I talk about umami in my Grilled Flank Steak with Herb Salsa Verde and Black Sesame Chocolate Chip Cookie recipes.

 A cool trick I learned the other day about blanching beans: You can actually freeze fresh beans and when you’re ready to use them, pull them out, let them thaw and voila, blanched beans!
 Here’s the deal––freezing vegetables expands the liquid they naturally hold inside.
 The cell walls break down from the liquid expanding and freezing (very similar to what happens when veggies are cooked…the cell walls break down and the veggies soften), and the frozen veggies, when thawed are slightly more tender than when they were fresh.